xchen83/510-lab6/README.md

 ## Reflections
 - This week, I have learned how to use the assigned API to connect with the streamlit app.
-Since last week, I have learned how to set up the environment, this time it took me less time when finding the correct virtual environment.
+Since last week, I have learned how to set up the environment, this time it took me less time finding the correct virtual environment.